 Sexuality is complex and involves a host of psychological and physiological processes.
 Neurotransmitters, including serotonin, norepinephrine, dopamine, acetylcholine, gamma-aminubutyric acid, nitric oxide, and oxytocin, all play a role in normal sexual function.5 In particular, sexual arousal and erections are associated with the parasympathetic nervous system, specifically acetylcholine, while the sympathetic nervous system—reliant on acetylcholine and norepinephrine—is more involved with orgasm and ejaculation.5

 Selective serotonin reuptake inhibitors (SSRIs) and selective norepinephrine reuptake inhibitors (SNRIs) inhibit the parasympathetic as well as the sympathetic aspects of sexual function through their impact on alpha-1 adrenergic receptors.
 They may also inhibit dopamine.5 Some medications may inhibit nitrous oxide synthetase, resulting in a decrease in the availability of nitrous oxide, which plays an important role in the vascular erection.5 Although SSRIs and SNRIs are most frequently implicated in antidepressant-induced sexual dysfunction, other antidepressants may also produce this side effect.

-Table 1: Antidepressant Subclasses and
+Table 1: Antidepressant Subclasses and Effects

 Delayed or absent ejaculation/orgasm